- Booster Gold

 The first speedster that Booster Gold encountered was Flash II (Wally West) as a member of the HEROES OF THE MILLENNIUM event.
 He would later encounter West's mother, Mary West, and wife, Linda Park.
 During a trip through time, Booster would even encounter West as a young man in his original guise of Kid Flash, which he used as a member of the original TEEN TITANS.

-Eventually, Booster would meet other hero who have used the Flash moniker, including Flash I (Jay Garrick), Flash IV (Bart Allen, then codenamed Impulse but also known as Kid Flash II), and Kid Flash III.)
+Eventually, Booster would meet other hero who have used the Flash moniker, including Flash I (Jay Garrick), Flash IV (Bart Allen, who has also used the codenames Impulse and Kid Flash II), and Kid Flash III (Wallace West).
+Booster met Flash II, Barry Allen, the most famous of the Flashes, while traveling through time with RIP HUNTER.
+(Barry was widely believed to be dead at the time, but such are the quirks of time travel.)

 First Appearance: The Flintstones #1, 2016